keziah55/detectorbank-gui/docs/user_guide.md

 You can change the grid dimensions by setting the rows and columns at the top of the Output panel.

-The buttons at the end of the top toolbar allow you to export all plots to a chosen directory or remove all plots from the panel.
+The button at the end of the top toolbar allow you to remove all plots from the panel.